Internal Medicine of Greater New Haven

 Your annual physical exam is one of the most important steps you can take to protect your long-term health and well-being.
-During your annual checkup, you and your doctor review your health and well-being, running routine health screenings, and discussing any changes.
+During your annual checkup, you and your doctor review your health and well-being, do routine health screenings, and discussing any changes.
 Your doctor compares your current health to your medical records to check for warning signs of illness so that if necessary, an illness can be diagnosed and treated in its early stages.

-Many illnesses and medical conditions don’t cause symptoms in their early and more easily treated stages.
+Many illnesses and medical conditions don’t cause symptoms in their early and more easily-treated stages.
 For example, if you have high blood pressure, you might not know until it’s too late and you have a serious cardiac episode.
 But if you have your blood pressure is elevated at your annual physical exam, you and your doctor can start treatment to lower your blood pressure as soon as possible, preventing more serious symptoms and complications.

 Many employers and the DOT require pre-employment or routine annual physicals to ensure you’re fit and healthy enough to perform the duties of your job.
 In addition to the normal physical check on your vitals, the DOT requires your vision and hearing to be examined.
 You may also be required to provide a urine sample.
 Both the DOT and other employers provide specific paperwork for your doctor to complete.

 What should I expect during a physical exam?